nosavic/new-cura/Guide.md

-# Simple Guide on Branching
+# Simple Guide on how to Fork, Clone, Fetch Upstream, Update Local Branches, and Open a Pull Request

 Follow the steps below to have the latest changes on your local machine
 1. **Fork** the Curamap Repository